MendeBadra/DeepLearningBishopFigures/README.md

 During this project, I focused on reproducing several core examples from Bishop’s book:

 * **Curve fitting**: Linear and nonlinear regression examples, exploring model complexity and overfitting.
-* **Sinusoidal interpolation**: Reproducing interpolation examples to understand basis functions and function approximation.
+* **Polynomial interpolation**: Reproducing interpolation examples to understand basis functions and function approximation.
 * **Density transformations**: Visualizing probability density transformations to gain intuition on probabilistic modeling.

 The project emphasizes **reproducibility**, **clarity**, and **visual intuition**, rather than creating production-level code.
 Each notebook includes explanations, plots, and step-by-step derivations of the underlying mathematics.